 “It’s not just turning on the drone,” he says.
 “There’s a whole powering sequence that I feel could be simplified.”

 But, he points out, this is all new.
 And the problem could likely be solved with a firmware fix down the road (or a clear SOP for power-on protocol to ensure it becomes routine).
-For now, he’s pleased to have an early warning surveillance system that signals potential issues long before they become problematic.
+For now, he’s pleased to have an early warning monitoring system that signals potential issues long before they become problematic.

 In fact, the data from those coronas allows Exelon to plan in advance so that maintenance can take during scheduled outages.
 The lead time provided by corona discharge data can be so great that Matteson says maintenance budgets can be lined up and approved before the work is carried out.